supermegajavacoder2006/minecraft/README.md

-# minecraft
+# Minecraft

-minecraft is a grate game i would get it if i were you
+Minecraft is a great game!
+I would get it, if I were you.

-i have been playing minecraft since many year - first update i play was minecraft 1.6.
+I've been playing Minecraft for many years, the first update I ever played was Minecraft 1.6.